DrunkOnBytes/flutter_collapsible_sidebar/README.md

 * Added Mouse Region Detection on Web and ability to change Cursor type.
 (By ⭐[TheLonelyNull](https://github.com/TheLonelyNull)⭐)
 * Title Avatar picture can be replaced with custom back icon.
 (By ⭐[TheLonelyNull](https://github.com/TheLonelyNull)⭐)
 * Title Avatar clickable with custom callback function.
 (By ⭐[TheLonelyNull](https://github.com/TheLonelyNull)⭐)
+* Added ability to set Sidebar Collapsed or Expanded initially by changing the `isCollapsed` parameter.
+* Added ability to set custom BoxShadows to the sidebar using the `sidebarBoxShadow` parameter.

 ## Live preview